Search Results for

 Passing signed Direct Platform Data file output that passed an attribute certificate.

-The Platform Attribute Certificate file and the Direct Platform Data file downloaded from the TSC Web Portal are signed using a PKI signing process.
-To validate the signature of these files, an Intermediate Certificate Authority file must be downloaded.
+The Platform Attribute Certificate and the Direct Platform Data files are downloaded from the TSC Web Portal are signed using a PKI signing process.
+To validate the signature of these files, an Intermediate Certificate Authority file is used.

-This Intermediate Certificate Authority file contains a public key that is used to verify the signature of the Platform Certificate file and the Direct Platform Data file.
+This Intermediate Certificate Authority file contains a public key that is used to verify the signature of the Platform Attribute Certificate file and the Direct Platform Data files.

 Open-Source acknowledgments